Skip to main content

 Senegal flag Senegal flag

-Mise à jour des messages clés Novembre 2016 Amélioration de l’accès des ménages aux céréales grâce aux récoltes supérieures à la moyenne Download the report
+Mise à jour des messages clés Novembre 2016 Amélioration de l’accès des ménages aux céréales grâce aux récoltes supérieures à la moyenne Download report

 • La production de céréales au Sénégal est en hausse de 54 pourcent par rapport à la moyenne quinquennale (DAPSA, 2016); ce qui est favorable à une disponibilité et un accès moyen aux céréales pour les ménages qui disposent présentement de la propre production et des produits de la rémunération en nature dans les travaux de récolte pour leurs besoins alimentaires.
 L’insécurité alimentaire Minimale (Phase 1 de l’IPC) qui prévaux dans le pays se maintiendra jusqu’en mai 2017.